 Dr. Wicher is responsible for Roswell Park's clinical therapeutic services operations, corporate ethics and research subject protections.
 She works in collaboration with the medical staff, nursing staff and all ancillary clinical staff to assure provision of rehabilitation services, dietary and nutritional services, case management and social work, patient access and registration, pastoral care and enterprise communications.
 Dr. Wicher works closely with the palliative care team and all clinical staff, patients and families for ethical concerns or issues.
 In the area of research subject protections, Dr. Wicher acts as an advisor to scientists, clinicians and the administration regarding regulatory and ethical practices and scientific integrity within all facets of the Institute, including business ethics, conflicts of interest, human and animal subject research, and research biosafety.
 She offers advice and counsel on issues related to patient advocacy, corporate compliance, risk management, human resources and business practices.
 She also chairs the Institute’s Corporate Ethics & Clinical Ethics Committee and the Institutional Conflicts of Interest Committee.

 Dr. Wicher served as a consultant for several cancer centers on research consent forms and was a leading collaborator at Roswell Park Comprehensive Cancer Center in establishing the Pathology Resource Network, honest broker system and universal remnant consent form which enabled a more rigorous collection and use of specimens and data for use in research.

-Ms. Wicher is a member of the American Health Lawyers Association, the Erie County Bar Association, the American Society of Hospitals Risk Managers and the New York State Commission on Quality of Care, Surrogate Decision-Making Committee.
+Dr. Wicher was recently a governor’s appointee to the Stem Cell Research Ethics Committee of NYS, is a member of the American Health Lawyers Association, ACHE, the American Academy of Health Care Executives, the NCCN IRB Committee, and the New York State Commission on Quality of Care, Surrogate Decision-Making Committee.